sealsterr/EcoMaros_CanSat/README.md

 ## Data Processing
 Data is stored in a `DATALOG.txt` file, every line representing a value, with a comma as separator.
 This enables us to use Microsoft Excel to organise data in a more friendly environment, making it compatible with our **Ground Processing Software**.

-- CanSat measurement format:
+- **CanSat measurement format:**
 ```
 Packet Number, Date, Time, Course over Ground, Speed over Ground, Temperature, Pressure, Air Quality, Latitude, Longitude, GPS Altitude, Accelerometer X-Y-Z & Gyroscope X-Y-Z, G-Force, BMP Altitude
 ```

-- Telemetry format:
+- **Telemetry format:**
 ```
 RSSI, Packet Number, Latitude, Longitude, GPS Altitude
 ```

-- Ground Processing Software:
+- **Ground Processing Software:**

   In order to visualise and interpret incoming and stored data, our team decided to use [Serial Studio](https://github.com/Serial-Studio/Serial-Studio).
 This program enables us to record, replay and store incoming data, making post-launch data analysis much easier to conduct.
 During Serial Studio setup, we have to specify which "preset" we want to use.
 We have created two custom JSON files:

 1. `ground_station_live.json`
+  - Used during the CanSat competition launch, designed to receive and visualise telemetry data.\
     ![image](https://github.com/user-attachments/assets/cbb7d6a8-1102-4d99-b409-d3c9db9a8bfe)

-   - Used during the CanSat competition launch, designed to receive and visualise telemetry data.

 2. `ground_station_playback.json`
+  - Crucial for documentation and post-launch data showcase.
+  - Played a crucial role when presenting our measured data to the jury.\
     ![image](https://github.com/user-attachments/assets/8c669c74-06ce-4a34-9763-0dd3750603b3)

-   - Crucial for documentation and post-launch data showcase.
-   - Played a crucial role when presenting our measured data to the jury.

-Each of these presets are specifically designed to receive the correct amount of data in a set order.

 ---

 # Testing